AndrewTuritsa/exercise-2/README.md

 # Exercise 1
 ## Andrew
 ## In class 2 we have covered:
-- file and folder organization in VS Code
+- File and folder organization in VS Code
 - Naming conventions of various file types
 - Basic usage of components
 - Introduction to useStates